ShrikantHiwase/OCTADriverAssistantBot/README.md

 # OCTADriverAssistantBot
 🚗 OCTA - Onboard Car Troubleshooting Assistant

-OCTA is a Friendly Driver assitant bot for all your vehicle fault and recovery needs.
+Developed Through Vibe Coding OCTA is a Friendly Driver assitant bot for all your vehicle fault and recovery needs.

 Note: Use of Codepen Templates was made to develop some frontpages in this bot.